 Melissa received a BS in Business Administration from the University of North Carolina at Chapel Hill's Kenan-Flagler Business School.

-Prior to joining Blue Heron, Matt managed finance, leasing, and property management for retail developer Adventure Development in Selma, NC.
-He played an instrumental role in the development of a $100M+, 1.2M square-foot mixed-use project in Pittsburgh, PA.
-Matt also led acquisitions and asset management at Mark Properties, Inc., a private equity real estate investment company based in Durham, NC.
-There, he oversaw leasing activity and managed key tenant relationships for a 2.5M-square-foot retail portfolio.
-Matt also successfully marketed the disposition of Florida shopping centers.
+Prior to joining Blue Heron, Matt managed finance, leasing, and property management for NC-based retail developer Adventure Development.
+He played an instrumental role in the development of a $100M+, 1.2M-square-foot mixed-use project in Pittsburgh, PA.
+From 2004-2010 at Mark Properties, Inc., a private equity real estate investment company in Durham, NC, Matt led acquisitions, asset management, and leasing of a 2.5 million-square-foot retail and office portfolio.
+Ahead of the Great Recession, Matt participated in the disposition of much of Mark Properties’ holding, including the successful marketing and sale of a portfolio of shopping centers.

 Missy received a BA in Communication from University of North Carolina at Chapel Hill.